 1. Clean Once A Week

 We do recommend mopping with a damp mop every other week, or as needed when it is accumulating dirt.
 Not sure how to clean your laminate flooring?
 Simply use a water and vinegar solution to clean, disinfect and refresh your floor.
 Just mix 1 cup of vinegar with 1 gallon of water in the bucket and mop!
 You don’t want the mop to be soaked but only damp so you don’t warp the floors.
 Damp mop the floor and let it dry.
 Never wax your floor!
-If mopping isn’t for you then we suggest you check Alloc Free and Clean laminate floor cleaner – very easy and eco-friendly solution to clean floors!
+If mopping isn’t for you then we suggest buying a laminate-specific floor cleaner – there are very easy and eco-friendly solutions!

 2. Water Is Not Your Friend

 Clean up your spills immediately.
-Water damage is usually not covered by manufacturers warranty.
+Water damage is usually not covered by the manufacturer’s warranty.
 So make sure to take all precautions and avoid excessive water exposure in order to keep your flooring warranty.
-Also overexposure to the water can lead to buckling, which can damage your floor locking system and force you to do repairs.
+Also, overexposure to the water can lead to buckling, which can damage your floor locking system and force you to do repairs.

 3. Protect Your Floors

-Laminate flooring is very family friendly.
+Laminate flooring is very family-friendly.
 It’s safe for your family and your pets will not scratch it.
-You can remove stains such as permanent marker, crayons and nail polish because laminate is chemical resistant, and acetone can be safely used to remove stains.
-You don’t have to worry about fading or discoloration – laminate flooring is UV resistant , another bonus that will keep your floor looking great for years to come!
+You can remove stains such as permanent markers, crayons, and nail polish because laminate is chemical resistant, and acetone can be safely used to remove stains.
+You don’t have to worry about fading or discoloration – laminate flooring is UV resistant, another bonus that will keep your floor looking great for years to come!

 How do you maintain your laminate flooring?
 Share your guide in the comments below!